TalentLayer/user-docs/technical-guides/queries/2-querying-from-application.md

 </br>

 Now we can use the processRequest function to query the subgraph.
 Let's build a query!
-For example, if you want to get the user informations based on his id, we can use the following query:
+For example, if you want to get the user informations based on the user id, we can use the following query:

 ```typescript
 export const getUserById = (id: string): Promise<any> => {